 Being an undiscovered destination for tourism, the coral reefs around Madagascar have not suffered the degradation that has befallen so many other tropical islands.

-If you are a keen diver or snorkeler, Madagascar offers some world-class diving opportunities, especially on the smaller islands off Nosy Be, as well as Ile Sainte Marie on the East Coast and, to a lesser extent, islands off the South West coast.
+If you are a keen diver or snorkeler, Madagascar offers some world-class diving opportunities.
+Especially on the smaller islands off Nosy Be, as well as Ile Sainte Marie on the East Coast and, to a lesser extent, islands off the South West coast.

 The best diving is found north of Nosy Be on the Radama or Mitsio archipelagos.
-These can be accessed from Nosy Be, but ideally you would charter a yacht in order to spend some time close to the best dive sites.
+These can be accessed from Nosy Be, but ideally you would charter a yacht.
+This means you could spend some time close to the best dive sites.
 You may also see humpback whales from the dive boats.

 The reefs are home to indo-pacific fish species such as clown fish, angel fish, trigger fish, surgeon fish and groupers.
 A special highlight is being able to swim with the turtles in some areas.